 27) Crystal Grottoes Caverns – Discovered in 1920, the Crystal Grottoes Cavern is a great place to take kids.
 There are plenty of interesting and amazing formations sure to fill kids of all ages with wonder.

-Here are some other ideas for what to do in the DC Area with kids.
 For a weekly roundup of special events for kids in Maryland, Virginia and DC visit Kidfriendly DC.
 In the Baltimore area, we have Cool Progeny, which also is great for finding things to do.